When you create a group assignment, a grade column is created automatically.

 After groups submit their assignments, you can start grading their work on the Grades page or within the course.
 Assign the same grade to the whole group or grade each team member's contribution separately if everyone didn't contribute equally.
 You can't change grade settings or group membership after you've started grading.

 The feedback icon appears next to the group's grade pill.
 Select the icon to open the feedback panel, which persists on the side of the screen.
 You can scroll through the assignment and add overall feedback and a grade.
+You can also embed an audio/video recording of your feedback in the editor as you grade group submissions.

 By default, a grade for a group assignment is the same for all group members.
 However, you can change an individual group member's grade if you feel their contribution earned a grade different from the group.